Acute myeloid leukemia: Prognosis

-Multiple factors influence prognosis in AML, including the presence of specific mutations, and a person with AML's age.
-In the United States between 2011 and 2016, the median survival of a person with AML was 8.5 months, with the 5 year survival being 24%.
+Multiple factors influence prognosis in AML, including the presence of specific mutations and a person's age with AML.
+In the United States between 2011 and 2016, the median survival of a person with AML was 8.5 months, with the 5-year survival being 24%.
 This declines with age, with the poorer prognosis being associated with an age greater than 65 years, and the poorest prognosis seen in those aged 75–84.

 As of 2001, cure rates in clinical trials have ranged from 20 to 45%; although clinical trials often include only younger people and those able to tolerate aggressive therapies.
 The overall cure rate for all people with AML (including the elderly and those unable to tolerate aggressive therapy) is likely lower.
 Cure rates for APL can be very high in some clinical trials.

 As of 2021, "[I]n APL, therapy with all-trans retinoic acid and arsenic trioxide results in estimated 10-year survival rates of ≥80% ...
 Ongoing research in acute myeloid leukemia (AML) is progressing rapidly".
-Arsenic trioxide and ATRA are the "most effective anti-APL agents" as shown by studies from China, India and Iran.
+Arsenic trioxide and ATRA are the "most effective anti-APL agents" as shown by studies from China, India, and Iran.